SkyCooper/employeeListReact/README.md

 - Step 1: Create React App using `npx create-react-app image-gallery`

-- Step 2: For images you can use [Images](./src/helper/data.js).

-- Step 3: Push your application into your own public repo on Github
+- Step 2: Push your application into your own public repo on Github

-- Step 4: Add project gif to your project and README.md file.
+- Step 3: Add project gif to your project and README.md file.

 ## Resources

-- 🔥 You can use [`data.js`](./src/helper/data.js) for your own work.
+- 🔥 You can use [`data.js`](./src/components/data/data.js) for your own work.

 ## Support
 Open an Issue, I will check it a soon as possible 👀